 The College has adopted a policy of revaluation for its freehold properties.
-The freehold properties were valued to fair value by professional valuers at 31 July 2020 and revalued subsequently using the Building Cost information Service (BCIS) indices.
+The freehold properties were valued to fair value by professional valuers at 31 July 2020 and revalued at 31st July 2021 and 22 using the Building Cost Information Service (BCIS) indices.
+The have been no material movement in the valuation as at 31st July 2023.